How Blockchain in Retail can ensure Product’s Authenticity?

 Due to the transparency in the retail operations, a consumer can track the whole product life cycle along the supply chain.
-With a blockchain-based application, they can quickly get to know if the product is manufactured appropriately or not and it has passed the quality checks or not.
+With a blockchain-based application, they can quickly get to know if the product is manufactured appropriately or not and it has passed the quality checks.

-From bringing transparency in the product lifecycle to managing inventory, handling payments and bringing security to the consumer’s data, blockchain in retail can resolve a wide range of business issues.
+From bringing transparency in the product lifecycle to managing inventory, handling payments and getting security to the consumer’s data, blockchain in retail can resolve a wide range of business issues.

 - Enhancing inventory management